VengadeshRaj/react-mfe-gen/README.md

 - Outputs ready-to-execute code with fully dynamic, seamlessly integrated components..
 - Dynamically installs additional libraries based on user choices, such as state management, styling, and form handling.
 - Automatically cleans up any incomplete code if an unexpected issue occurs during the process.
+- Cross platform support(works on Windows, macOs and Linux)

 ## 📦 Prerequisites: